shawnohare/conf-archive/README.md

-# Shawn O'Hare's Dotfiles
+# Shawn O'Hare's config files

 # Introduction

-These dotfiles are organized to take advantage of symlink farm manager system similar to GNU `stow`.
+These config files are organized to take advantage of symlink farm manager system similar to GNU `stow`.
 Where possible, we prefer to follow the XDG conventions for configuration files, as an increasing number of applications we use take advantage of this specification.